 |Filing Affidavit for Sheriff (PDF)||For use by candidates for sheriff.
 See S.C.
 Code of Laws Section 23-11-110.|

 |Filing Affidavit for Coroner (PDF)||For use by candidates for coroner.
 See S.C.
 Code of Laws Section 17-5-130.|

 No person may be popularly elected to and serve in any office in the State unless he is registered to vote in the geographical area represented by the office (S.C.
 Constitution, Article VI, Section 1).

 A person convicted of a felony or an offense against the election laws is not qualified to file for or hold office, unless it has been fifteen years since the completion of the sentence for the crime or unless the person has been pardoned (S.C.
 Constitution, Article VI, Section 1).

 Candidate’s qualifications for all offices, are determined at the time of the election and not at the time of filing or nomination.
 However, candidates for Senate and House are must be a resident of the district at the time of filing.

 Qualifications for municipal offices may vary by ordinance.
-Use the table below to view the requirements for each jurisdiction.

 Some individuals may be restricted from running for public office by the federal Hatch Act.
 The Act applies to federal employees and others receiving federal funds and restricts their participation in campaigns for partisan offices.
 For detailed information regarding the Hatch Act, visit the website of the U.S. Office of Special Counsel.